Three Sisters

 Photo Credit: Nine Years Theatre

-The production claim to be reimagined as a memory scape of Irina.
+The production claims to be reimagined as a memory scape of Irina.
 It's an intriguing idea but one that is not really conveyed by the fairly traditional staging.
 While we get hints of this with Irina as a ghost-like presence watching the other characters at the start and end of each scene, I would have liked to see this pushed further.
 Elsewhere, anachronistic touches are questionable: why do we have iPads, Skype and modern cameras while Irina works in a telegraph office and everyone dresses in period costumes?
 The military presence and idea of feeling lonely and sequestered in a small town would have made less sense in a modern setting.

 On a more technical front, one struggles to understand why the video projections only allow three characters to appear at a time on the screen.
 This results in some characters appearing to drop in and out of scenes even if they are meant to be there all along.
 It is rather frustrating for the audience and prevents one from being able to fully engage with each scene and seeing the characters respond to events as they unfold.